-Accessing the course: Our class will be conducted in-person and online through our Canvas course page.
-By Wednesday night, I will post most course materials-the class lesson, discussion board(s), assignments, quizzes, etc.- for the upcoming week under "Modules."
+Accessing the course: Our class will be conducted through our Canvas course page.
+On Wednesdays by 10:00 p.m., I will post the materials-the class lesson, discussion board(s), assignments, quizzes, etc.- for the upcoming week under "Modules."
 Please complete each component in the order it is placed in the weekly module: from top to bottom.
-You must complete these components by the following week (each assignment's due date will be specified) unless otherwise stated or late penalties apply (see below).
+You must complete these components by the following Wednesday at 10:00 p.m. of that week or late penalties apply (see below).
 If the scheduling poses a challenge to you during a certain week or two (let's say you had to work overtime one week or you had essays due the same week for three classes), please communicate with me.
 I am willing to adjust a few due dates here and there if you communicate a reasonable request.